-AGE Employers cannot treat an applicant or employee less favorably because of their age.
+AGE Employers cannot trea t an applicant or employee less f favorably because c of their age. ----- ----------------------- ------------------- ----------------- --------------------- ---------------

 DISABILITY Employers cannot treat a qualified individual with a disability who is an employee or applicant unfavorably because they have a disability.
 For more information, review the Americans with Disabilities Act.

-EQUAL COMPENSATION The Equal Pay Act requires that men and women in the same workplace be given equal pay for equal work.
+EQUAL COMPENSATIONThe Equal Pay Act requires that men and women in the same workplace be given equal pay for equal work.
 The jobs need not be identical, but they must be substantially equal.

-GENETIC INFORMATION Employers may not discriminate against applicants or employees based on genetic information, such as genetic tests, diseases or disorders within a person's family.
+GENETIC INFORMATIONEmployers may not discriminate against applicants or employees based on genetic information, such as genetic tests, diseases or disorders within a person's family.

 HARASSMENT Harassment is unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.

-Employers cannot treat applicants or employees unfavorably because they are from a NATIONAL ORIGIN particular country or part of the world, because of ethnicity or accent, or because they appear to be of a certain ethnic background.
-Employers cannot treat applicants or employees unfavorably because of pregnancy, PREGNANCY childbirth or a medical condition related to pregnancy or childbirth.
+NATIONAL ORIGIN Employers cannot treat applicants or employees unfavorably because they are from a particular country or part of the world, because of ethnicity or accent, or because they appear to be of a certain ethnic background.

+PREGNANCY Employers cannot treat applicants or employees unfavorably because of pregnancy, childbirth or a medical condition related to pregnancy or childbirth.

 RACE/COLOR Employers cannot discriminate against applicants or employees based on race, skin color or because of physical features associated with a particular race.

 RELIGION Religious discrimination involves treating an applicant or employee unfavorably because of his or her religious beliefs.

 RETALIATION Employers are prohibited from punishing job applicants or employees for asserting their rights to be free from employment discrimination, including harassment.

 SEX Employers cannot treat an applicant or employee unfavorably because of that person's sex.

 SEXUAL HARASSMENT Sexual harassment includes unwelcome sexual advances, requests for sexual favors and other verbal or physical harassment of a sexual nature.

+You should also review the employment discrimination laws for your state.